cronkitedata/cronkite-docs/docs/general/01-resources.md

 ---
-title: Story list
+title: Resources
-parent: General resources
+parent: General topics
 nav_order: 1
 ---

-# Readings
+# Resources
 {: .no_toc}

+These readings / videos / podcasts are techniques and examples of data reporting that don't refer to specific skills or programs.

 1. TOC